 - SIDBI (Small Industries Development Bank of India) and NSE are working to set up a Trade Receivables E-Discounting Engine on the likes of NAFIN, a world-renowned model started in Mexico.
 This is in line with the RBI Concept paper

 Organizations like Flexi Loans help individual business owners and MSMEs to meet their fund requirements by providing small working capital loans and also invoice discounting.
-Neerja is one such business owner who availed financing from FlexiLoans through their portal flexiloans.in and is now able to manage her increased sales demand and fund needs.
+Neerja is one such business owner who availed financing from FlexiLoans through their portal flexiloans.com and is now able to manage her increased sales demand and fund needs.